Beaver Brook Cascades – Kinsman Notch, New Hampshire

 Blue Hour – Mount Lafayette, New Hampshire

-Five images from the month of February – Much like January, February has been a very cold month to be out shooting in the White Mountains of New Hampshire.
+February, White Mountains – Much like January, February has been a very cold month to be out shooting in the White Mountains of New Hampshire.
 The wind-chills have been brutal this month, and my cold weather gear has been getting a workout.
 Staying warm and keeping the camera gear working in subzero temperatures has been a challenge all month.
 As of this writing, February is on track to be the second coldest February in New Hampshire since weather observers started keeping records in the 1800s.

 I have learned over the years that February weather in the White Mountains is no joke and needs to be taken seriously.
 The unpredictable New England weather patterns usually make this one of the toughest months to be outdoors creating imagery of the mountain environment.